 If the "ProSe" feature is supported and the PCF determines to provision ProSeP and 5G ProSe N2 PC5 policy in step 6, the PCF sends the ProSeP to the UE and the5G ProSe N2 PC5 policy to the NG-RAN via the AMF by invoking the Namf_Communication_N1N2MessageTransfer service operation.

 If the "A2X" feature is supported and the PCF determines to provision A2XP and A2X N2 PC5 policy in step 6, the PCF sends the A2XP to the UE and the A2X N2 PC5 policy to the NG-RAN via the AMF by invoking the Namf_Communication_N1N2MessageTransfer service operation.

+If the "Ranging_SL" feature is supported and the PCF determines to provision RSLPP and Ranging_SL N2 policy in step 6, the PCF sends the RSLPP to the UE and the Ranging_SL N2 policy to the NG-RAN via the AMF by invoking the Namf_Communication_N1N2MessageTransfer service operation.

-The PCF can provision the UE policy (including V2XP and/or A2XP and/or ProSeP) and V2X N2 PC5 policy and/or A2X N2 PC5 policy and/or 5G ProSe N2 PC5 Policy in the same message.
+The PCF can provision the UE policy (including V2XP and/or A2XP and/or ProSeP and/or RSLPP) and V2X N2 PC5 policy and/or A2X N2 PC5 policy and/or 5G ProSe N2 PC5 Policy and/or Ranging_SL N2 Policy in the same message.